platformio/platformio-docs/frameworks/arduino.rst

 :Configuration:
   :ref:`projectconf_env_framework` = ``arduino``

-Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences
+Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

 .. contents:: Contents
     :local: